OpenF2/F2/docs/src/app-development.md

 % App Development

-<p class="lead">You've come to the right place if you want to start building F2 apps.
-Before continuing, make sure you've [cloned the F2 repository on GitHub](https://github.com/OpenF2/F2#quick-start) or [downloaded the latest framework build](index.html#get-started) (v{{version}}).
-Secondly, [read about the F2 Framework](index.html#framework).
-There are a few important concepts to help you better understand apps, containers and context.</p>
+<p class="lead">Apps are the building blocks of any F2-enabled solution.
+F2 apps are web-based, are built with HTML5, CSS3, and JavaScript, and contain entitled data.
+F2 enables App Developers to build once and deploy to any [container](#container-development.html) with a simple and modern API.
+You can [read more about the framework](index.html#framework), [download the project on GitHub](https://github.com/OpenF2/F2#quick-start) or [get started](#get-started) below.
+The latest version of F2 is {{version}}.</p>

 F2 apps are synonymous with modules, widgets and portlets.
 Think charts, portfolios, trade tickets, and screeners.
 F2 apps only need to be programmed once, no matter where they will be used.
 To start, F2 Apps are either: